-Kingston Wheelers relies on all members to help out with all activities and duties the club needs to fulfils to serve its purpose.
+Kingston Wheelers relies on members to help out with all activities and duties the club needs to fulfil to serve its purpose.
 Whether this is helping lead a club ride on a Sunday morning, baking a cake, marshalling a road race or being on the committee, everyone has to do their part or the club won’t exist.
-As with all amateur sport the members serve the club as much as the club serves them.
+As with all amateur sports the members serve the club as much as the club serves them.
 Volunteering is great fun, a good way to meet lots of members and to get to know them socially off the bike.

 When you join Kingston Wheelers, you sign up and agree to the Members Terms, which require you to volunteer at least once a year to help the club.
 Kingston Wheelers has a duty to help maintain and develop cycling at a grassroots level.
-This requires us to put on events such as road races and time trials, not only for our members, but cyclist across the area and country.
+This requires us to put on events such as road races and time trials, not only for our members, but cyclists across the area and country.
 As one of the largest clubs in the south east we have obligations to the cycling community in helping maintain and grow the sport for current and future cyclists.